intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 ## Crazy `always_comb` behavior

-There's some types of logic that behave in completed unexpected ways in an `always_comb` block.
+There's some types of logic that can behave in completely unexpected ways in an `always_comb` block.

 ### Order of Execution & Sensitivity Madness